SourceBTC/SourceBTC/README.md

     git clone https://mobile.twitter.com/amanciojsilvjr

-(you will get a directory named curl created, filled with the source code)
+(you will get a directory named created, filled with the source code)

 ## Security problems